johnnymast/redbox-cli/CONTRIBUTING.md

 ### Testing

- * Now when it comes to code changes it would love you for you to add your personal testcases in the **tests** directory so i can *tests* your addition (or changes)
+ * Now when it comes to code changes i would love you for you to add your personal testcases in the **tests** directory so i can *tests* your addition (or changes)

 ## Pull Request